karrick/tar-pipe/README.md

 The following file system objects are not supported:

 1. Block and Character devices (TODO)
-1. Extracting a FIFO (named pipe) is not supported on Windows (OS limitation), but is supported on UNIX like systems.
+1. Extracting a FIFO (named pipe) is not supported on Windows™ (OS limitation), but is supported on UNIX™ like systems.
-1. UNIX domain sockets (tar archive format limitation)
+1. UNIX™ domain sockets (tar archive format limitation)